tomhmoses/fun2/files/LectureNotes/files/binary-type.lagda.md

 𝟚-elim x₀ x₁ 𝟎 = x₀
 𝟚-elim x₀ x₁ 𝟏 = x₁
 ```
-In logical terms, this says that it order to prove that a property `A` of elements of the binary type `𝟚` holds for all elements of the type `𝟚`, it is enough to prove that it holds for `𝟎` and for `𝟏`.
+In logical terms, this says that it order to show that a property `A` of elements of the binary type `𝟚` holds for all elements of the type `𝟚`, it is enough to show that it holds for `𝟎` and for `𝟏`.
 The non-dependent version of the eliminator is the following:
 ```agda
 𝟚-nondep-elim : {A : Type}
               → A